lambdalisue/vim-gita/README.md

 Core functions and features are powerd by [vim-jp/vital.vim][] and its external modules ([lambdalisue/vital-ArgumentParser][], [lambdalisue/vital-VCS-Git][]), mean that the fundemental functions are well tested in unittest level and vim-gita can focus to provide a user-friendly interface.

-vim-gita use a git repository which a current buffer belongs (not like vim-fugitive which use a current working directory and that leads a wrong git repository recognition).
-You may notice it is quite useful when you temporary open a file which belongs to a different git repository.
+vim-gita use a git repository which a current buffer belongs or a current working directory.
+You may notice it is quite useful when you temporary open a file which belongs to a different git repository or a buffer on non-file buffer such as 'help' or so on.

 Additionally, vim-gita aggressively use cache mechanisms, mean that the response speed of your Vim might be improved, especially if you are using vim-fugitive or a raw git command (`system()`) to show a current status in the statusline.